alaudet/raspi-sump/README.md

 They are also available on github https://github.com/alaudet/raspi-sump/blob/master/docs/install.md

-Upgrading from Python2 to Python3
+Upgrading from Python2 to Python3 (Raspbian Jessie)
 =================================

     sudo pip uninstall raspisump